Learning to Read

 - Fluency –the point at which “learning to read” transforms into “reading to learn”.

 - Comprehension – the reason for reading!
+Understanding and processing of the meaning and what is being read.

 Feel free to speak to your child’s teacher about how you can further support your child’s development in reading at home.